codegreen-framework/codegreen-core/docs/getting_started.rst

    :align: center

-The package is divided into two main modules: `data`` and `tools`.
+The package is divided into two main sub packages: `data`` and `tools`.
 (There is also an additional module, `utilities`, which provides helper methods that support other modules.)

-The `data`` module contains methods for fetching energy production data.
+The `data` sub package contains methods for fetching energy production data.
 This package relies on external data sources to retrieve this information, which is then processed to make it usable by other components of the package.
 For more details and a complete API , see the data module documentation.

-The `tools`` module provides a variety of tools, including:
+The `tools` sub package provides a variety of tools, including:

 - Carbon intensity calculator
 - Carbon emission calculator